It’s January! It’s a new year! It’s (probably not) a new you! Just kidding but really.

 Sometimes the word “Christian” makes me cringe.
 Here’s one of the reasons why: So many people think that Christians have it all together.
 Strangely enough, when you get closer to God, it seems like more issues come your way.
 You pray for patience, then get stuck in traffic, spill coffee on your shirt, and are forced to ride in the elevator with that coworker who never stops talking.
 Give me all the traffic you want, Big Man… but the coffee?!
 Cue the dramatics. *hand to forehead* *sprawl on floor*

 The slaves, too, thought everything would be perfect after getting saved.
 The second they realized everything wasn’t going to be, they went back to Moses and made it very clear that they were upset.
 The faith of Moses took a hit.
 Moses took the dwindling faith of the slaves, and in turn, compromised his own.
 He was on such a roll with the whole getting-mass-amounts-of-people-to-Christ thing.
 He asks God, “Why did you cause trouble to them?
 Why did you even send me in the first place?”
 Yikes.
-You’d think someone like Moses *such holy much wow* would be a little more steadfast in his faith than that.
+You’d think someone like Moses *such holy much wow* would be a little slower to blame than that.
 And maybe a little less aggressive towards the CREATOR OF EVERYTHING?
-Juicy stuff, I tell ya.
+Juicy stuff, y’all.
 God responds perfectly with, “Now you are going to see what I will do.”
 And then just like that, He sent the ten plagues and parted the Red Sea.
 Pharaoh took the loss.
 A typical Tuesday.

 Long story short: